Hot Bench: Casting

-In October 2016, Bakman announced that he was leaving Hot Bench to focus on his law practice.
+In the beginning of the third season, Bakman announced that he was leaving Hot Bench to focus on his law practice.
+Michael Corriero was named Bakman's successor.
 Bakman's final episodes originally aired on October 28, 2016, and Corriero's first episode was scheduled to originally air on November 1, 2016, with series creator Judge Judy Sheindlin and her husband, former The People's Court judge Jerry Sheindlin, serving as guest judges on the Halloween 2016 original broadcasts.

-In the fall of 2022, DiMango and Acker were replaced on the show by Juarez and Tewolde, while Corriero assumed the chief judge position.
+In 2022, DiMango and Acker were replaced on the show by Juarez and Tewolde, while Corriero assumed the chief judge position.